 Cremated remains may be scattered on all public navigable waterways in Washington State.
-These include Puget Sound, rivers, streams, lakes, and the Pacific Ocean within a three-mile limit.
+These include Puget Sound, rivers, streams, lakes, and the Pacific Ocean within three miles of the shoreline.
 No reporting is required.

 Water Scattering from Washington State Ferries

 Advance notice and booking 3 to 5 business days prior to a planned date is required for scattering cremated remains from Washington State Ferries vessels.
 Cremated remains must be contained in a certified biodegradable container that can be dropped intact from a ferry.
 These urns can be purchased from most funeral homes or online.
-At this time there is no charge for this service.
+There is currently no charge for this service.
 The only costs are standard ferry tolls.

-For more information or to make arrangements with Washington State Ferries for such a service, please call Administrative Manager, Jim Fletcher at (206) 264-3554 or Staff Aide Johanna Karlin at (206) 264-3556.
+For more information or to make arrangements with Washington State Ferries for such a service, please call 206-515-3464.

-Scattering remains in the Pacific Ocean beyond a three-mile limit requires reporting within 30 days to Region 10 of the U.S. Environmental Protection Agency.
+Scattering remains in the Pacific Ocean beyond three miles of the shoreline requires reporting within 30 days to Region 10 of the U.S. Environmental Protection Agency.
 The report can be emailed or filed online.
-If you have questions, contact Jon Anderson at firstname.lastname@example.org or (503) 326-4006 or Chris Meade at email@example.com or (907) 586-7622.
+If you have questions, call 503-326-4006 or 907-586-7622.

-If you do not have access to a boat or airplane, there are licensed services that will scatter cremated remains for you from the air or on water for a specified fee.
-For a higher fee, there are also charter airplane and boat services where a small party of people may accompany the urn and witness the scattering by air or water.
+If you do not have access to a boat or airplane, licensed services can scatter cremated remains for you from the air or on water for a specified fee.
+For a higher fee, charter airplane and boat services can take a small party of people to accompany the urn and witness the scattering by air or water.